Axiom Verge 2: Development

 Development on Axiom Verge 2 began in November 2015 after some months of brainstorming.
 During the development of its predecessor, Happ created ideas for seven different games and chose the one that seemed the most interesting to him, "I would never have time to do [the other titles] but Axiom Verge 2's story seemed like the most interesting one to continue with if I did get the chance to make it".

 Enemies were designed to be less "spongy" and to have more ways for the player to approach them.
 The game incorporates elements of Sumerian culture due to it being the first one with a written language.
 The visuals were tweaked to be brighter and focus more on outdoor locales due to Happ becoming bored with the repetition of making the same type of art.
 The sequel was inspired by titles like Prey, The Legend of Zelda, Horizon Zero Dawn, and Shadow of the Colossus.
-When writing the plot, Happ intended for it to reveal information the series' universe while simultaneously serving as a self-contained story.
+When writing the plot, Happ intended for it to reveal information about the series' universe while simultaneously serving as a self-contained story.

 Mayssa Karaa provided vocals for the music, which Happ branched out into the folk and fantasy genres while continuing the electronic style of the first game.